apostrophecms-legacy/apostrophe-browser-requirements/README.md

 You can override `views/content.html` at project level if you need to change the text or don't want to link to `browsehappy.com`.

-## Limitations
+## IE version support

-This module can't help IE6 and IE7 users because their JavaScript and CSS support is too weak to cope.
-If you need to display messages to those, use IE conditional comments.
+This module can display the message on versions of IE going back to IE6.

 ## "What about Microsoft Edge?"